-Java Persistence API (JPA) reference implementation EclipseLink with PostgreSQL (without using special features for each of them to make a potential exchange of database and JPA easy).
-In the sharing PostgreSQL each module shall have its own database schema or more than one.
+Java Persistence API (JPA) reference implementation EclipseLink with PostgreSQL and Oracle DB.
+The use of special features for each of them is forbidden, to make a potential exchange of databases and JPA easy.
+Tests accessing the database must be done without code changes against PostgreSQL and Oracle DB to ensure the correct use of abstraction through JPA and to ensure the modules are working with both databases correctly.
+In the sharing database each module shall have its own database schema or more than one.
 Different modules are not allowed to access the same database schema.
 The module name must be used as prefix for the database schema names and for database users.